The Heart's Path

 Recent research from the renowned HeartMath Institute shows the heart picks up signals from the unconscious aspect of our being before the brain does.
-When we quieten our mind and become closely attuned to our feelings - physical sensations, emotions and intuitive inklings, all whisperings of the heart, we access the infinite inner wisdom that lies within us all.
-I have witnessed over and over that when people use their heart to guide healing choices and life decisions; they can confidently make choices that are perfect for them.
+When we quieten our mind and closely attune to our feelings - physical sensations, emotions and intuitive inklings - all whisperings of the heart, we access the infinite inner wisdom that lies within us all.
+I have witnessed many times that when people use their heart to guide healing choices and life decisions, they make choices that are perfect for them.

-Engaging the heart is a simple process involving intention - the deep desire and commitment to work with the heart, and it involves quietening the thinking mind so the heart, which communicates on a more subtle level, can be felt.
+Engaging the heart is a simple process.
+It involves intention - the deep desire and commitment to work with the heart, and it involves quietening the thinking mind so the heart, which communicates on a more subtle level, can be felt.

 2. Let go of all resistance

-Science reveals a state of relaxation is most conducive to healing, whereas stress undermines and damages many of the systems that allow us to recover and maintain our health.
-Every time we resist a situation in our life, we create stress in our bodies and many of us hold a great deal of tension as we look around and find lots of things about our lives not to like.
-During my time supporting those with serious illness, I have witnessed amazing health transformations, and it has been clear that those able to start by accepting their current state of health, working with the body rather than fighting against it, are more likely to recover their physical health.
+Science reveals a state of relaxation is most conducive to physical and emotional healing, whereas stress undermines and damages many of the systems that allow us to recover and maintain our health.
+Every time we resist a situation in our life, we create stress in our bodies and many of us hold a great deal of tension as we look around and find things in our lives not to like.
+During my time supporting those with serious illness, it has become clear to me that those able to start by accepting their current state of health, working with the body rather than fighting against it, are more likely to recover their health.

 Learning to 'accept what is' takes practice and most people find they benefit hugely from the support of a practitioner for this step.
-I work with people to explore why they are resisting a particular situation (often the reason is deeper than one might imagine) and then using techniques explained in the next step, I help shift the energy, and as a result the feelings, that relate to the situation.
+I work with people to explore why they are resisting a particular situation (often the reason is deeper than one might imagine) and then using techniques explained in the next step, I help an individual shift their energy, and as a result their feelings about their situation.
 This is very effective when combined with a regular gratitude practice.

 3. Shift the energy